freekdk/GenPDSDM/README.md

 When defining the domain name, the script will perform some checks on the presence of needed records in the DNS, both your own and the name of a relayhost.
 ### Things the script can't do
 There is no known general API to enter values in a DNS, so this is something you need to do yourself.
-Obviously you need to have A and, if you use IPv6, AAAA records, for access to your email server (port 25 and possibly 587), with names {mail,smtp}.\<your_domain> and with dovecot (port 993), with imap.\<your_domain>.
-You also need to enter the generated DKIM public key as a TXT record and TXT records for SPF and DMARC (How will be covered in the partly written document, `genmailmodule.pdf` generated from `genmailmodule.odt`).
+Obviously you need to have A and, if you use IPv6, AAAA records, for access to your email server (port 25 and possibly 587, if needed also 465), with names {mail,smtp}.\<your_domain> and with dovecot (port 993), with imap.\<your_domain>.
+You also need to enter the generated DKIM public key as a TXT record and TXT records for SPF and DMARC (How will be covered in the document, `genpdsdmrpi.pdf` generated from `genpdsdmrpi.odt`).
 ### Bugs
-There is no support for IPv6.
+There is currently no support for IPv6.

+The TXT records for SPF and DMARC do not enforce rejects on the receiving server.
+After some time, you may want to change that.
+The documentation gives hints how to enforce rejection.